mattwthompson/qmd/README.md

 Simple example of *in silico* generation of carbide-derived carbons using quenched molecular dynamics and the ReaxFF force field.

-Requires [mbuild](https://github.com/mosdef-hub/mbuild) after c72dfa1 and
+Requires [mbuild](https://github.com/mosdef-hub/mbuild) 0.8.1+ (thanks to Ray
-[lammps](https://github.com/lammps/lammps) built with `user-reaxc`.
+Matsumoto for updating the mBuild LAMMPS writer) and [lammps](https://github.com/lammps/lammps) built with `user-reaxc`.

 A ReaxFF force field file is also necessary.
 The file we used, `ff-feb14.reax`,